solidusio/solidus/guides/source/developers/extensions/decorators.html.md

 [monkey-patch]: https://en.wikipedia.org/wiki/Monkey_patch

-## Using ActiveRecord methods in decorators
+## Using class-level methods in decorators

 In order to access some class-level methods, you'll need to define a special method.